State Parks Passes

 In partnership with the First Partner’s Office and the California State Library, State Parks is providing free vehicle day-use entry to over 200 participating state park units operated by State Parks for check out to library-card holders.
 The California State Library Parks Pass is valid for entry of one passenger vehicle with capacity of nine people or less or one highway licensed motorcycle.

 California public library-card holders can check out the State Library Parks Pass via their local public library.
 If you don’t have a library card, visit your local library to get one.
 The library card and park pass are free!

-- Passes can be checked out for two (2) weeks, no renewals.
+- Passes can be checked out for three (3) weeks, no renewals.

 - You can only borrow one pass at a time.

-- Two passes are Lucky Day passes.
+- Eight (8) passes are Lucky Day passes.
 You can’t put them on hold, but if you see them in the library, it’s your lucky day!